docbill/mavensmate/README.md

 ## Quick Start

-If you have already have docker working you can start mavensmate as easily as:
+If you have already have docker working you can start sublime-text-3 as easily as:

 	[ -d ~/workspace ] || mkdir ~/workspace
 	xhost local:root
-	docker run -i --net=host --rm -e "DISPLAY=$DISPLAY" -e "HOME=$HOME" -v $HOME:$HOME:z docbill/mavensmate
+	docker run -i --net=host --rm -v /var/lib/sss:/var/lib/sss:ro -v /tmp:/tmp:z -p 7777:7777 -e "DISPLAY=$DISPLAY" -e "HOME=$HOME" -v "$HOME:$HOME:z" docbill/mavensmate

--or- If you wish to restrict mavensmate to a particular workspace:
+-or- If you wish to restrict sublime-text-3 to a particular workspace:

 	[ -d ~/workspace ] || mkdir ~/workspace
 	xhost local:root
-	docker run -i --net=host --rm -e "DISPLAY=$DISPLAY" -v "$HOME/workspace/:/workspace/:z" docbill/mavensmate
+	docker run -i --net=host --rm -v /var/lib/sss:/var/lib/sss:ro -v /tmp:/tmp:z -p 7777:7777 -e "DISPLAY=$DISPLAY" -e /workspace/:/workspace/:z" docbill/mavensmate

-Please note: Mavensmate will not automatically install if you have an existing .config/sublime-text-2 or .config/mavensmate folder.
+Please note: It is recommended that you remove any existing .config/sublime-text-2 or .config/sublime-text-3 folders.

-For windows this was a bit more complicated.
-I had to make sure Xwin (from cygwin) was started with the -listen tcp option, and that security was disabled.
-Once that was done the following command worked:

-	docker run -i --rm -e DISPLAY=172.31.253.119:0 -v /d/cygwin64/home/docbi/workspace/:/workspace/:z docbill/mavensmate

-Where my ip address is 172.31.253.119, and the folder I wanted the workspace in was D:\cygwin64\home\docbi\workspace\
+You probably will not be able to use many of the mavens mates features on a host OS such as Windows without "/var/lib/sss".